 La Cygne is a very small city located in the state of Kansas.
 With a population of 1,037 people and just one neighborhood, La Cygne is the 225th largest community in Kansas.

-Because occupations involving physical labor dominate the local economy, La Cygne is generally considered to be a blue-collar town.
-46.98% of the La Cygne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in La Cygne, you'll notice that it is more blue-collar than most other communities in America.
+46.98% of La Cygne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, La Cygne is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in La Cygne who work in office and administrative support (10.02%), healthcare suport services (8.29%), and healthcare (6.22%).

 One downside of living in La Cygne, however, is that residents on average have to contend with a long commute, spending on average 34.72 minutes every day commuting to work.